loklak/loklak_server/README.rst

 How do I install loklak: Download, Build, Run

-> **Note**: You must be logged in to Docker Cloud for the button to work correctly.
+.. note:: You must be logged in to Docker Cloud for the button to work correctly.
 If you are not logged in, you’ll see a 404 error  instead.

 ---------------------------------------------